mint-metrics/mojito-snowplow-storage/redshift-datamodels/README.md

 ### 2. Define your exposure tables

-Take [the `base_exposures.sql` example](base_exposures.sql) and adapt it to your rquirements, paying close attention to:
+Take [the `base_exposures.sql` example](base_exposures.sql) and adapt it to your requirements, paying close attention to:

  - Lines 1 and 18: Unit (if you're selecting a unit other than the first-party cookie ID)
  - Line 3: In case you want to override your app ID and it's not relevant to you.
 E.g. you could replace it with "company_name" instead.
  - Line 20-29: Bot filtering - you may have your own method for filtering bots out of your dataset.
- - [Table naming conventions as descibed above](#table-naming-conventions) (reports reference tables regularly and they need consistency)
+ - [Table naming conventions as described above](#table-naming-conventions) (reports reference tables regularly and they need consistency)

 ```sql{3,4,18,20-29}
 -- Exposures table